 - Know that swim lessons save lives

 - Learn CPR.
 Drowning patients need oxygen—give air first!

-- USCG approved life jackets only—no arm floaties or inflatables
+- Only use USCG-approved life jackets—no arm floaties or inflatables

-- Always use pool barriers and layers of protection
+- Always use pool barriers and extra layers of protection

 - Stay hydrated/protect yourself from the sun